Dog owners have a responsibility under law to prevent their dogs from straying and causing injury or damage

 Dog owners are legally required to ensure their dog wears a collar and tag with the name and address of the owner.
 Stray dogs can harm themselves, other animals and people, cause accidents and damage which the owner may have to pay for, foul pavements and public areas.

-If you find a dog within the borough of Dudley between 9am and 5pm Monday to Friday, please contact us in the first instance.
+If you find a dog within the borough of Dudley between 9am and 5pm Monday to Friday, please contact us on 0300 555 2345.
 Arrangements will then be made to collect the dog.

 All stray dogs picked up in the Dudley borough (between 8.30am and 5.00pm)are taken to: